-The visual impact of surface parking should be minimized.
-On-site parking should be subordinate to other uses and the front of the lot should not appear to be a parking area.
+The visual impact of surface parking shall be minimized.
+On-site parking must be subordinate to other uses and the front of the lot shall not appear to be a parking area.

-- 4.18 Minimize the visual impact of surface parking. - Locate a parking area at the rear or to the side of a site or to the interior of the block whenever possible.
+- 4.18 Minimize the visual impact of surface parking. - Locate a parking area at the rear or to the side of a site or to the interior of the block.
 This is especially important on corner properties.
-Corner properties are generally more visible than interior lots, serve as landmarks and provide a sense of enclosure to an intersection. - 4.19 Site a surface lot so it will minimize gaps in the continuous building wall of a commercial block. - > Where a parking lot shares a site with a building, place the parking at the rear of the site, or if this is not feasible, beside the building. - 4.20 Provide a visual buffer where a parking lot abuts a public sidewalk. - > This may be a landscaped strip or planter.
-A combination of trees and shrubs can be used to create a landscape buffer. - Consider the use of a low, decorative wall as a screen for the edge of the lot.
-Materials should be compatible with those of nearby buildings.
+Corner properties are generally more visible than interior lots, serve as landmarks and provide a sense of enclosure to an intersection. - 4.19 Site a surface lot so it will minimize gaps in the continuous building wall of a commercial block. - > Where a parking lot shares a site with a building, place the parking at the rear of the site. - 4.20 Provide a visual buffer where a parking lot abuts a public way. - > A landscaped strip or planter using a combination of trees and shrubs is permitted. - A low, decorative wall as a screen for the edge of the lot is also permitted.
+Materials must be compatible with those of nearby buildings.